Citizenship Skills (PRIDE) Assembly

 Music 7 – Will Smith: Freakin’ It

-(Dancers take players through energetic dance routine to Will Smith’s Freakin’ It, with Coach
+(Dancers take players through an energetic dance routine to Will Smith’s Freakin’ It, with Coach

-taking “I don’t want to see you sitting around” line, with rest of cast singing ‘Yeah!
+taking “I don’t want to see you sitting around” line, with the rest of the cast singing ‘Yeah!
 Yeah!’

 Mascot trying to stop them, in vain)

 Player 10: (Shaking his head) Phew!
 That’s better!
 Where was I?